-The cargo lights will also turn on for approximately 30 seconds when a RKE transmitter UNLOCK button is seconds when a RKE transmitter UNLOCK button is pressed, as part of the Illuminated Entry feature.
+The cargo lights will also turn on for approximately 30 seconds when a RKE transmitter UNLOCK button is pressed, as part of the Illuminated Entry feature.

 Multifunction Lever

 The multifunction lever is located on the left side of the steering column.